psychemedia/storytelling-notes/grateful_dead.md

 "'But what was his wrong-doing?' asked the lad.

-"'When he was alive here he was a vintner,' said the priest, ' and he mixed water with his wine.'
+"'When he was alive here he was a vintner,' said the priest, 'and he mixed water with his wine.'

 "The lad thought that no such dreadful sin.